 Next, in a large mixing bowl, combine rice with eggs, Pecorino cheese, and pour in 8-ounces of marinara sauce and mix well.
 Rice will be sticky.

 4. Spray one 13 x 9 casserole dish, including all four sides, with cooking spray.
 Add breadcrumbs to the baking dish, roll the dish until bottom and all sides are coated with breadcrumbs.

 5. Take half of the rice mixture and cover the bottom of the dish and pressing down to form a layer.
 Add the entire meat and peas mixture to cover the rice.
-Spread an additional cup of marinara sauce evenly over the meat and peas mixture.
+Spread an additional ladle (about 1/2 cup) of marinara sauce evenly over the meat and peas mixture.

 6. Scatter with a layer of shredded mozzarella on top.

 7. Add the remaining rice and press with the back of a spoon until the layer is even.

 8. Top the rice with remaining marinara sauce, 8-ounces.
 Sprinkle with some grated Parmigiano-Reggiano cheese on top.
 Then top with a layer of shredded mozzarella.